JaimeSolisS/dc-absolute-data-pipeline/README.md

      │
      ├─► Bronze to Silver       Glue job — transforms raw JSON into Iceberg tables │
-     └─► Send Notification      Lambda — sends an SES email digest with updated volumes and new issues (cover image + store date)
+     └─► Send Notification      Lambda — sends an SES email digest on every run;
+                                content adapts to what changed (or "no changes")
 ```

 ### S3 layers